macro187/verbot/readme.md

 verbot
 ======

-    Tool for managing C# software version numbers using Semantic Versioning and Git
+    A tool for managing version numbers using Semantic Versioning, assembly attributes, and Git

 Synopsis